Burnet + HIV

 - Characterisation of Viral Tropism Alterations During Progressive Subtype C HIV-1 Infection

-This project is aimed at determining how Subtype C HIV-1 (C-HIV) viruses target and infect cells of the human immune system during progressive C-HIV infection.
+How Subtype C HIV-1 viruses target and infect different cells in the human immune system.

 - DARE C: ATAHC II Substudy

-This project will develop prognostic tools to identify HIV+ persons at risk of rapid disease progression or slow immune recovery, so they can be given priority access to life-saving HIV treatments.
+This project will develop prognostic tools to identify HIV+ persons at risk of rapid disease progression.

 - Development of a novel prophylactic vaccine candidate for HIV-1

-A prophylactic vaccine represents the best strategy for blocking HIV-1 transmission, however, this goal is yet to be achieved.
+A prophylactic vaccine represents the best strategy for blocking HIV-1 transmission.

-- Development of a simple, paper-based method of plasma separation and collection for HIV viral load testing
+- Development of plasma separation and collection for HIV viral load testing

 Aimed at improving access to HIV viral load assays in resource-limited settings.